 The research work is spread over six reseach teams, involving interdisciplinary cooperation:

 - Urban Energy Systems

 - Building Automation

 - Holistic Building Design and Management

 The implementation of the so called Energiewende and the challenges for viable and sustainable cities require living environments to be seen as a whole system.
 Residents and their surrounding technology are increasingly interacting with one another.
 Data is collected more extensively and flexibly made available via data clouds.
-In the interdisciplinary cooperation Sense - Smart Energy Services with the Institute of Automation of Complex Power Systems of the Energy Research Center, we are working at the interface of thermal and electrical networks with a dedicated software developer group on this topic.
-New services can be created for an improved energy efficiency and comfort.
-In the interdisciplinary cooperation Human in Buildings with institutes from the civil engineering and the architecture we get a better inside to the user and its behavior.
-The common lab space pursues the goal of common system concepts with an intelligent adaptation to the needs of the user.
+In the interdisciplinary cooperation Sense - Smart Energy Services with the Institute of Automation of Complex Power Systems of the Energy Research Center, we are working with a dedicated software developing group on the interface of thermal and electrical networks.
+New services can be created for improved energy efficiency and comfort.
+In the interdisciplinary cooperation Humans in Buildings with institutes from civil engineering and architecture, we get a better insight to the user and the user's behavior.
+The common lab space pursues the goal of common system concepts with intelligent adaptation to the needs of the user.